jonathanpeppers/vibe-some-maui-bro/README.md

-# 🐱 CatSwipe - Vibe Some MAUI Bro
+# 🐱 CatSwipe

 **A .NET MAUI app that's like Tinder, but for discovering and collecting adorable cat photos from around the internet!**

+This repo I was able to get GitHub Copilot to write from scratch, just by filing issues and creating `copilot-instructions.md`.

 ## 🎯 What is CatSwipe?